-Pain in the cat is often more difficult to recognize than in the dog.
-Cats will disguise their pain for it is necessary for survival in the wild.
+Pain in cats is often more difficult to recognize than in dogs.
+Cats will disguise their pain because it is necessary for survival in the wild.
 Cats that appear sick, injured, or in pain are more vulnerable to predators.
 This trait carries over into our households causing many cats to suffer unnecessarily unless subtle changes are noticed.

 As a rule of thumb, the best way to identify physical pain in our animals is to determine if the problem would cause pain for a human.
 For instance, an ear infection is very painful so we know that it has to be painful in our pets.

-The most common cause of chronic pain in our dogs and cats as they age is osteoarthritis.
+The most common cause of chronic pain in our dogs and cats is osteoarthritis.
 Many of our older pets are suffering quietly.
 There are several myths that set the stage for this tragedy in our pets.

 Myth #1: My pet is slowing down because of his age.

-Fact: Except for geriatric individuals over 14 to 15 years of age (and even for them this may not be true), pets that are becoming slower at 7, 9, or 11 years of age have a medical problem.
+Fact: Except for geriatric individuals over 14 to 15 years of age, pets that are becoming slower at 7, 9, or 11 years of age have a medical problem.
 One of the most common problems is pain associated with osteoarthritis.

 Myth #2: Our pets must not be having pain because they are not crying or screaming in pain.

-Fact: Pets with chronic pain exhibit pain in a variety of ways that we fail to recognize or neglect.
+Fact: Pets with chronic pain exhibit pain in a variety of ways that we fail to recognize.
 Except in advanced cases, pets will not cry out in pain.

 Myth #3: I checked all the joints by bending and my pet showed no sign of pain.

-Fact: Often the pain especially is not associated with passive flexing of the joints but active use of joints.
-If your pet is slow to raise, has changed posture or moving different pain is present.
+Fact: Often the pain is not associated with passive flexing of the joints but active use of joints.
+If your pet is slow to raise or moving differently, pain is present.

 Myth #4: It is simply arthritis, so there is not really anything that can be done.

 Fact: Arthritis is painful and always has been painful.
-There is not any reason our pets must suffer from chronic pain for there are prescription pain relievers specifically for animals. (do not use human forms) and alternative treatments such as laser therapy and acupuncture.
+There is not any reason our pets must suffer from chronic pain because there are prescription pain relievers specifically for animals (do not use human medications on pets) and alternative treatments such as laser therapy and acupuncture.